Namibia - Africa

 • Keep evenings flexible

-Use the first half-day to get the city's logic into your legs: one transport decision, one food stop, and one evening district matter more than adding a fourth attraction.
+Use the first half-day to get a feel for how the city works: one transport choice, one food stop, and one evening district matter more than adding a fourth attraction.

-If the trip is short, protect one evening for Central dinner evening and let the rest of the route stay compact.
+If the trip is short, protect one evening for National Theatre of Namibia and let the rest of the route stay compact.

 Evenings in Windhoek are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.